 There are many circumstances under which it is appropriate and important to modify a measure.
 Measure development, translation, and use in new populations all require an ongoing process of validation.
 However, when measure development and measure use are conducted within the same dataset, for example by dropping an apparently poorly performing item that lowered α, it is extremely difficult to know whether one has either (a) appropriately refined the measure or (b) overfit on the data at hand.
 Even with the best of intentions, researchers may be overfitting more than they realize, given that item dropping increases the apparent (in-sample) α by a large degree.
-This risk is compounded by the fact that 43% of psychological measures are used just once, and indeed 80% of measures are used 10 times or less (Elson et al., 2023).
+This risk is compounded by the fact that 43% of psychological measures are used just once, and indeed 80% of measures are used 10 times or less (Anvari et al., 2024; Elson et al., 2023).
 With no, or limited, reuses in new samples, it is exceptionally difficult to avoid overfitting a measure on the data at hand, maximizing apparent α without knowing whether this represents a genuine increase in the reliability of the scale.
 Equally, when a scale has been reused many times and accumulated more validity evidence, it is difficult to justify modifying it, as this introduces measurement flexibility and heterogeneity into the literature.
-In order to balance the need to continually validate and refine measures with the risks of overfitting measurement choices, we argue that our field must move away from ad hoc changes to measures done within primary research and towards centralized measure repositories and versioned measurement standards (see Elson et al., 2023).
+In order to balance the need to continually validate and refine measures with the risks of overfitting measurement choices, we argue that our field must move away from ad hoc changes to measures done within primary research, that it must conduct more systematic measurement development and refinement that is done outside of primary research and where proposed alterations are verified in new samples, and that we should move towards centralized measure repositories and versioned measurement standards (see Elson et al., 2023).

-Just as our understanding of the risks of p-hacking lead to a greater distinction being made between exploratory and confirmatory research (e.g., Munafò et al., 2017), we believe that the risk of α-hacking and other Questionable Measurement Practices require researchers to make a greater and more explicit separation between measure development and measure use in primary research.
+Just as our understanding of the risks of p-hacking led to a greater distinction being made between exploratory and confirmatory research (e.g., Munafò et al., 2017), we believe that the risk of α-hacking and other Questionable Measurement Practices require researchers to make a greater and more explicit separation between measure development and measure use in primary and substantive research.
 That is, modifications to measures should not be made post hoc; any proposed changes should be confirmed in new samples; and the details of measures should be fixed in preregistrations along with other elements of the design and analysis.
 Put another way, suggested modifications to scales based on a given dataset should not have those modifications be applied to that same dataset, as this is conditioning decisions on results.
-Instead, suggestions for modifications (e.g., item dropping) should be confirmed in new samples, and then applied consistently in future.
+Instead, suggestions for modifications should be confirmed in new samples and then applied consistently in the future.
 The timing and rationale for such choices is only knowable with increased transparency (e.g., through preregistration).
 Of course, as with p-hacking, increased transparency through preregistration and a clear separation of exploratory and confirmatory research (aka measure development and use with regard to α-hacking), can increase the detectability of hacking but will not automatically prevent it.
 Increased transparency about the nature and timing of decisions is necessary but not sufficient to prevent hacking.
 These and other suggested changes to our measurement practices, how authors comply with them, and how editors and reviewers may enforce them, are discussed in greater detail in the Standardisation Of BEhavior Research (SOBER) guidelines (Elson et al., 2023).
 There are many differences between p-hacking and α-hacking, although the cure may often be the same: increased transparency about which researcher choices were planned (e.g., through preregistration) and which were data-dependent.